 As communities work to improve schools and housing across the country, they struggle with many of the same barriers to improving outcomes.
 Urban communities in particular must actively engage in the process of improving their neighborhoods through advocacy and policy change.

 The Wilder Symposium will take place at the W.E.
-Singleton Center, 922 Park Ave., from 6–8 p.m.
+Singleton Center for the Performing Arts, 922 Park Ave., from 6–8 p.m.
 The event is free and open to the public.

 Leading the conversation will be:

 - L. Douglas Wilder, 66th Governor of Virginia